 Surrogacy in Canada

-In Canada, it’s illegal to pay for the services of a surrogate mother or to purchase human sperm and eggs.
+In Canada, it’s illegal to pay for the services of a surrogate or to purchase human sperm and eggs.
 Federal law allows only altruistic surrogacy in Canada, agencies that match surrogates with parents are restricted, and commercial services that support either the parents or the surrogate are prohibited.

 Jump Down this Article: